 This test is based on the normal probability distribution and is used for judging the significance of different statistical measures, especially the mean.
-Under this test the relevant test statistic, z, is calculated mathematically and compared with its probable/tabulated value (to be read from the z-table table showing area under normal curve) at a specified level of significance for judging the significance of the concerned measure.
-Z-test is the test that is used most frequently in research studies.
-This test is used even when a binomial distribution or t-distribution is applicable on the assumption that such a distribution tends to closely approach the normal distribution as n becomes larger.
-Z-test is widely used in various research studies.
-Some of the cases where this test is applied are mentioned below:
+Under this test the relevant test statistic, z, is calculated mathematically and compared with its probable/tabulated value (to be read from the z-table table showing area under normal curve) at a specified level of significance for judging the significance of the concerned measure. z-test is the test that is used most frequently in research studies.
+This test is used even when a binomial distribution or t-distribution is applicable on the assumption that such a distribution tends to closely approach the normal distribution as n becomes larger. z-test is applied are mentioned below:

-- a) In majority of the cases z-test is used for comparing the mean of a sample with some hypothesised mean for the population in case of large sample, or when the population variance is known. - b) Z-test is also applied for judging the significance of difference between means of two independent samples in case of large samples, or when the population variance is known. - c) Z-test is also applied for comparing the sample proportion to a theoretical value of population proportion or for judging the difference in proportions of two independent samples when n happens to be large. - d) Z-test may also be used for judging the significance of median, mode, coefficient of correlation and several other measures.
+- a) In majority of the cases z-test is used for comparing the mean of a sample with some hypothesised mean for the population in case of large sample, or when the population variance is known. - b) z-test is also applied for judging the significance of difference between means of two independent samples in case of large samples, or when the population variance is known. - c) z-test is also applied for comparing the sample proportion to a theoretical value of population proportion or for judging the difference in proportions of two independent samples when n happens to be large. - d) z-test may also be used for judging the significance of median, mode, coefficient of correlation and several other measures.

-2. T-test
+2. t-test